crodriguez4443/dende-arts-site/src/blog/practical-steps-start-capoeira/index.md

   - "the-ginga"
 coverImage: "Chris-107.jpg"
 layout: "blog-post-layout.njk"

+# Add new SEO Fields:
+description: "Ready to begin capoeira?
+This guide covers everything beginners need to know, from finding a school to learning the ginga.
+Start your journey today!"
+author: "Chris Calado Rodriguez"
+keywords:
+  - "capoeira classes for beginners near me"
+  - "how to learn capoeira at home"
+  - "capoeira basic movements tutorial"
+  - "what to expect in your first capoeira class"
+  - "benefits of learning capoeira for fitness"
+  - "capoeira for adults in New York City"
+  - "capoeira schools with trial classes"
+  - "essential capoeira terms and vocabulary"

+# Social Sharing:
+socialImage: "Chris-107.jpg"

+# Content Details:
+headline: "How to Start Capoeira: Your Beginner's Guide"
+excerpt: "Discover the essential steps to start your capoeira journey, from finding the right school to mastering the fundamental movements."

+# Indexing:
+type: "blog-article"
 ---

 ## Dear those with doubts...

 This post is coming off the heels of [Red Bull Paranauê](https://dendearts.com/summary-red-bull-paranaue-2018/), a Capoeira competition held in Salvador, Bahia, a place many people feel is the holy grounds of Capoeira.
 Check the link to see a summary of the event.

-If you're like most people, when you see Capoeira, you think, "Oh crap that was pretty insane…".
+If you’re like most people, when you see Capoeira, you think, “Oh crap that was pretty insane…”.
 But like many people, the thought of actually doing Capoeira starts up a whole host of doubts and questions.
 Can I do this?
 Am I in good enough shape?

 ## NO PREREQUISITES

-Don't worry about being too fat, too tall, too small, too this or that, I've heard it all and seen it all.
-People 6' 4" and up playing Capoeira, People severely overweight playing Capoeira, etc. Capoeira has no prerequisites, and like anything else, your body learns as it goes along.
-There are people who play into their 80's and and as young as 2.
+Don’t worry about being too fat, too tall, too small, too this or that, I’ve heard it all and seen it all.
+People 6’ 4” and up playing Capoeira, People severely overweight playing Capoeira, etc. Capoeira has no prerequisites, and like anything else, your body learns as it goes along.
+There are people who play into their 80’s and and as young as 2.
 If an old man of 84 can do it, someone half that age can as well.
-Don't let self doubt stop you from trying something you admire.
+Don’t let self doubt stop you from trying something you admire.

 ## WHAT DO YOU WANT OUT OF CAPOEIRA?

 Defining what you personally want out of Capoeira is super important and can differ greatly person to person.
-There is no "proper" reason for doing Capoeira.
-Everyone's motivations are slightly different, and often times the motivation you come in with changes over time, so don't be afraid to leap at something you enjoy!
+There is no “proper” reason for doing Capoeira.
+Everyone’s motivations are slightly different, and often times the motivation you come in with changes over time, so don’t be afraid to leap at something you enjoy!

 ## FIND A TEACHER